top of page

 1. Blogs last forever -- unlike social media

-Unlike social media where your posts get buried under an avalanche of constant content from other people, your blog posts will ive on your website forever.
+Unlike social media where your posts get buried under an avalanche of constant content from other people, your blog posts will live on your website forever.
 They'll sit there quietly, waiting for the moment when Google returns them in someone's search and draws them to your site.

 1. Blogging is a lot of fun